Clarity means clearness. Clean water running down a mountain has clarity. So does a lovely singing voice: it's clear and pure.

 abstruseness, obscureness, obscurity, reconditeness

 the quality of being unclear or abstruse and hard to understand

 incomprehensibility as a result of not being clear

 - hide 6 types...

 having a single meaning (absence of ambiguity) usually of individual words or phrases

 clarity as a consequence of being explicit

-n the quality of clear water
+n the quality of being transparent or clear

 the quality of being opaque to a degree; the degree to which something reduces the passage of light

 - show 8 types...